airbus-cert/skyblue.team/content/posts/flareon9.md

 We also observed the same modification on `MathRandom::RefillCache` function.

-These modifications set a static feed for the `Math.random` function, this is why the script below becomes predictable!
+These modifications set a static feed for the `Math.random` function, this is why the script above becomes predictable!

 The last modified function is `Literal::ToBooleanIsTrue`.
 Modifications change the way the javascript engine interprets a different kind of object in an `if` expression.
 This is why the script made the following test at the very beginning:

 ```js
 if (1n) {